jpjh/COMPMUT_dynamics/docs/5_PlaCMExperiments.md

 No significant difference in the means between the groups.

-Plot OD600 measurements, correcting by a minimum value.
+Plot OD600 measurements, correcting by a minimum blank value.

 ``` r
 growthcurve_min <- filter(exptdat_acqcost, Time < 1) %>%